4 Days | 3 Nights

 OPTIONAL - Monkey Island

 This activity depends on the season and the discretion of your guide.
 There are times that due to flooding it is nearly impossible to disembark and walk around the island.
 There are also times in the year for mating and reproduction, and it is important to leave the wild monkeys alone, without human interruption.
-On Monkey Island about 5 species of monkeys live in the wild.
 The animals are accustomed to visitors and can come very close.
 Therefore it is very important to always follow the instructions of your guide.

 1:30pm.
 Return to the Lodge for lunch.